rohit518/WEB-CRAWLER/README.md

 The crawler again crawls all the gathered urls.This is a 2-level crawling.

-After crawling all the relevant links and paragraphs and storing them in different files.
+After crawling all the relevant links and paragraphs it stores them in different files.